 These are course notes based on a Mastermath course Algebraic Geometry taught in the Spring of 2013.
+In the Spring of 2014 this course was taught again, jointly with Robin de Jong.

 As almost any author of an introductory text on Algebraic Geometry remarks, there is some tension between, on the one hand, the need to develop the technical machinery necessary for the study of more advanced results, and, on the other hand, the desire to show, in a concrete and down-to-earth manner, the beauty of the subject.
 I have tried to steer a middle course.
 The course is aimed at beginning Dutch master students, many of whom will hopefully take an advanced course in Algebraic Geometry at some later stage in their education.
 Thus, I do try to develop the theory with some rigour; but at the same time there is a clear focus on the geometry and on concrete examples and applications.
 I'm willing to sacrifice for this the proofs of some harder results, notably in commutative algebra.